-Also in the top 10—Tampa, Orlando, Las Vegas, Birmingham, St. Louis, St. Petersburg, Cincinnati, San Diego and New Orleans.
+Also in the top 10—Tampa, Las Vegas, Colorado Springs, St. Louis, St. Petersburg, Cincinnati, San Diego and Raleigh.
 If your best friend enjoys walks or going out to dinner, New York City offers the most dog parks per capita, while Orlando has the most pet-friendly restaurants per capita.

 WalletHub compares the pet-friendliness of the 100 largest cities across 23 key metrics.
 The data set ranges from minimum pet-care provider rate per visit to pet businesses per capita to walkability.
 To view the full report and your city’s rank, visit this site.
 Here are some other highlights:

-Lincoln, Nebraska, has the lowest average veterinary care costs (annual exam), $39.36, which is 2.1 times lower than in Plano, Texas, the city with the highest at $83.72.
+Columbus, Ohio has the lowest average veterinary care costs (annual exam) which was significantly lower than in Plano, Texas, the city with the highest at $83.72.